AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/index.md

 ---
-group: frontend-developer-guide
-title: Layout overview
-functional_areas:
-  - Frontend
+title: Layouts | Commerce Frontend Development
+description:
 ---

-## What's in this topic
+# Layouts

 This article describes the basic concepts you need to know to create layouts for your custom [theme](https://glossary.magento.com/theme).

-## Introduction

 The basic components of page design are layouts, containers, and blocks.
 A *layout* represents the structure of a web page (1). *Containers* represent the placeholders within that web page structure (2).
 And *blocks* represent the UI controls or components within the container placeholders (3).
 These terms are illustrated and defined below.